 Find more ideas for where to find free Wifi in France

 Contract-Free Internet Plans

 Internet Plan, Sans Engagement

 Another option that might be worthwhile if you are staying in France for a relatively long period of time is to sign up for an Internet plan with a French provider.
 Many providers offer Internet plans that are sans engagement - contract-free - allowing you to cancel your service at any time.

 If you use your holiday home in France regularly (e.g. you inhabit it for at least six months of the year), it might be worth considering signing up for a contract-free Internet plan (or even a package Internet + mobile phone + television offer) with a provider.
-Call our English-speaking customer service 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm) to help you find the Internet plan that best meets your needs.
+Call our English-speaking customer service at 09 77 55 72 27 (Monday - Friday, 9:30 am - 7:30 pm), or get a free callback from us to help you find the Internet plan that best meets your needs.